kenan-rhoton/wargame/rules.markdown

 ### Fight

-To Fight, both players roll their Quality and their Numbers Advantage, and take the **highest** result.
+To Fight, a Unit must be within 1" of the target Unit, both players roll their Quality and their Numbers Advantage, and take the **highest** result.
 Numbers Advantage is a d8 for equal numbers, d6/d10 for less/more, and d4/d12 for half/double.
 If the attacker exceeds the defender's roll, inflict casualties equal to the difference.
 Otherwise, the defender inflicts casualties equal to the difference.

 ### Shoot